selimellieh72/selimerrorfinder/README.md

 # selimerrorfinder
-A python script that fixes python scripts :d
+A python script that fixes python scripts :D